Institution

 Stewardship Asia Centre (SAC)

-SAC is a non-profit organisation dedicated to helping business and government leaders, investors, and individuals accelerate leadership action on environmental and social challenges through catalytic knowledge and advisory.
-Through initiatives such as its annual Steward Leadership 25 listing, SAC showcases projects across Asia Pacific which create sustainable economic value by integrating the needs of stakeholders, society, future generations, and the environment.
+SAC is a non-profit organisation dedicated to helping business and government leaders, investors, and individuals accelerate leadership action on environmental and social challenges through education, research, advisory, and engagement.
+Among its initiatives is the Steward Leadership 25 Award, which showcases projects across Asia and the Pacific that create sustainable economic value by integrating the needs of stakeholders, society, future generations, and the environment.

 -